aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 |Target database Endpoint | Choose ddbtarget|
 |Migration Type| Choose Migrate existing data|

 > **_NOTE:_** Typical production migration involves full load followed by continuous data capture CDC.
-This can be acheived by using choosing option Migrate existing data and replicate ongoing changes. for this illustration, we will go with full load only.
+This can be achieved by using choosing option Migrate existing data and replicate ongoing changes.
+For this lab, we will go with full load only.

 4. Click **Start task on create**